KennyMcGeoch/LeetCodeExercises/README.md

 1371.
 Find the Longest Substring Containing Vowels in Even Counts (Medium) 1378.
 Replace Employee ID With The Unique Identifier (Easy) 1380.
 Lucky Numbers in a Matrix (Easy)
-1385.
+1381.
+Design a Stack With Increment Operation (Medium) 1385.
 Find the Distance Value Between Two Arrays (Easy) 1395.
 Count Number of Teams (Medium)
 1403.
 Minimum Subsequence in Non-Increasing Order (Easy)